DouweHorsthuis/Flanker_task_experiment/README.md

 - the central error pointing left incongruent (>><>>) (followed by a correct response)
 - the central error pointing right incongruent (<<><<) (followed by a correct response)

 The ERP is timelocked to the onset of the stimulus.
+And is showing a difference between the congruent and incongruent reponses.
+Due to the lack of data it's not perfectly clear but there is reason enough to believe this result will be clearer with more data and between different groups.

 ![Flanker Results](https://github.com/DouweHorsthuis/Flanker_task_experiment/blob/main/images/Flanker.png)